streamdataio/streamdataio-finsemble-demo/README.md

 This application shows how to use streamdata.io proxy and Finsemble framework to get currency market data in multi-window mode.

-Finsemble is a framework for building seamless HTML5 desktop applications. for more details: http://documentation.chartiq.com/finsemble
+Finsemble is a framework for building seamless HTML5 desktop applications.
+Read more here: http://documentation.chartiq.com/finsemble

 # Step by step setup